Every month we scour the internet seeking out free eBooks to help you on your educational journey, and we share with you the fruits of our labours.

 I hope this will prove to be a valuable resource to you that you will visit regularly (and invite your friends too).

-If you haven't subscribed to our newsletter yet, why not add your name and email to the form on the right - you'll be the very first to know when new resources are published.
+If you haven't subscribed to our newsletter yet, why not subscribe using the form on the right - you'll be the very first to know when new resources are published.

 This month, we’re taking advantage of O’Reilly offering a few of their Data Science eBooks for FREE and have picked up a few for you that we think you will find interesting.
 These are short and easy reports for you to read, so grab a coffee and a Danish, and let's get started...

 Disclosure: the three books highlighted here do not have affiliate links.

 However, links to other resources on this page may be affiliate links, and we may earn an affiliate commission for purchases you make when using these links.

 Digging for answers to your pressing business questions probably won’t resemble those tidy case studies that lead you step-by-step from data collection to cool insights.
 Data science is not so clear-cut in the real world.
 Instead of high-quality data with the right velocity, variety, and volume, many data scientists have to work with missing or sketchy information extracted from people in the organization.